 David Zinn is Co-Chair of the firm’s Criminal Defense and Investigations practice.
+He also heads up the Criminal Tax practice.
 David is regularly recognized as a leader in the white collar bar by Chambers USA, Legal 500, Euromoney’s Guide to the World’s Leading White Collar Lawyers, Washingtonian magazine, Best Lawyers in America, and Super Lawyers.
 He is described in Chambers USA as “a superb and creative advocate” and has been ranked by Chambers among the top dozen white collar defense lawyers in Washington.

 David’s clients have included significant multinational companies, U.S. public companies, and individual executives.